rfl890/fcrypt/README.md

 # Details

 fcrypt uses AES-256-GCM or ChaCha20-Poly1305 for the encryption itself, and argon2 for key derivation.
 The format is (informally) described below.

-The file starts with the full chunk of encrypted data (from the original file).
-Then, the following data is appended in this order.

-- File format magic (8 bytes)
-- AEAD authentication tag (16 bytes)
-- Argon2 Salt (32 bytes)
-- AEAD IV (8 bytes)
+First, an 8-byte magic header is written to the file.
+Then, the encrypted file data.
+Finally, the Argon2 salt (32 bytes) and Blake3 MAC (32 bytes) is written to the end of the file.

 # Future plans
 - Add standalone key-generation (generate and wrap key with a password)